-8. UNIT ALTERATIONS/MODIFICATIONS/IMPROVEMENTS: The Association Board encourages Owners to modernize their units.
-This not only helps retain the unit's market value, functionality, and enjoyment potential, but also contributes to retaining/improving the value of the entire complex.
+8. UNIT ALTERATIONS/MODIFICATIONS/IMPROVEMENTS:

+- A. The Association Board encourages Owners to modernize their units.
+This not only helps retain the unit's market value, functionality, and enjoyment potential, but also contributes to retaining/increasing the value of the entire complex.
 Cosmetic and interior decorating changes (wall paint colors, wallpaper), and replacements of carpet (See Section 7-G for "hard" flooring requirements), doors, molding, trim, fixed cabinets, vanities, countertops, toilets, sinks, faucets, and electrical fixtures do not require Association approval.
-However, whether performed by the Owner, approved-qualified outside contractors or individual trades personnel arranged for and paid by the Owner, or a combination of these, no type of structural modifications or alterations of unit walls, ceilings, studs, floor joists, insulation, soundproofing, water system, plumbing system, electrical system, waste drainage system, or HVAC ducts may be made without the prior written approval of the Association Manager.

-The Owner is responsible for obtaining all required permits needed to comply with local code or applicable regulatory requirements.
-All outside contractors or individual trade personnel engaged and paid by the Owner for such work must meet local Village of Four Seasons business license requirements together with any applicable local fire and building code requirements for providing such services.
-All work performed by the Owner or outside contractors engaged by the Owner must, unless specifically approved by the Association Manager, be performed between 8 AM and 5 PM Monday to Friday.

-If an Owner himself/herself performs renovation work or pays for such work to be performed by an unlicensed general contractor or individual trade personnel, any interruptions of use or damage to surrounding units or Association common areas will be the sole responsibility of the Owner and not the Association.
-Owners are strongly encouraged to verify with their unit insurance carriers that coverage for such work is provided by their policy and that the Owner will be appropriately covered, defended, and indemnified for any such damages or loss of use by other Owners or the Association.

-TO AVOID ASSOCIATION FINANCIAL PENALTIES, THE OWNER IS RESPONSIBLE FOR ENSURING THAT ALL APPROVED-QUALIFIED OUTSIDE CONTRACTORS AND SERVICE PERSONNEL COMPLY WITH THE ASSOCIATION'S STRICTLY-ENFORCED "ASSOCIATION RULES FOR OUTSIDE CONTRACTORS AND TRADE/SERVICE PERSONNEL" POLICY (see Section 9).
+However, whether performed by the Owner, approved-qualified outside contractors or individual trades personnel arranged for and paid by the Owner, or a combination of these, no type of structural modifications or alterations of unit walls, ceilings, studs, floor joists, insulation, soundproofing, water system, plumbing system, electrical system, waste drainage system, or HVAC ducts may be made without the prior written approval of the Association Manager. - B. The Owner is responsible for obtaining all required permits needed to comply with local code or applicable regulatory requirements.
+All outside contractors or individual trade personnel engaged and paid by the Owner for such work must meet local Village of Four Seasons business license requirements together with any applicable local fire and building code requirements for providing such services and must provide documentation satisfactory to the Association manager of Association required insurance and worker protection coverages.
+All work performed by the Owner or outside contractors engaged by the Owner must, unless specifically approved by the Association Manager, be performed between 8 AM and 5 PM Monday to Friday. - C. If an Owner himself/herself performs renovation work or pays for such work to be performed by an unlicensed general contractor or individual trade person, any interruptions of use or damage to surrounding units or Association common areas will be the sole responsibility of the Owner and not the Association.
+Owners are strongly encouraged to verify with their unit insurance carriers that coverage for such work is provided by their policy and that the Owner will be appropriately covered, defended, and indemnified for any such damages or loss of use by other Owners or the Association. - D. TO AVOID ASSOCIATION FINANCIAL PENALTIES, THE OWNER IS RESPONSIBLE FOR ENSURING THAT ALL APPROVED-QUALIFIED OUTSIDE CONTRACTORS AND SERVICE PERSONNEL COMPLY WITH THE ASSOCIATION'S STRICTLY-ENFORCED "ASSOCIATION RULES FOR OUTSIDE CONTRACTORS AND TRADE/SERVICE PERSONNEL" POLICY (see Section 9).
 All outside contractors engaged by the Owner are required to check in and check out of the complex daily through the Association Office.
 Owners must also inform such outside contractors that they must remove all construction-related debris and trash from the complex and are not permitted to use Association dumpsters for such refuse.